faaizT/faaizt.github.io/index.md

 </div>
 <br style="line-height:10%;">

-I'm a 3rd year PhD student in statistical machine learning at [Oxford](http://www.ox.ac.uk/), supervised by [Rob Cornish](https://jrmcornish.github.io/), [Arnaud Doucet](https://www.stats.ox.ac.uk/~doucet/) and [Yee Whye Teh](http://www.stats.ox.ac.uk/~teh/) and funded by [Google DeepMind](https://deepmind.com/).
+I am currently a 3rd year PhD student in statistical machine learning at [Oxford](http://www.ox.ac.uk/), under the supervision of [Rob Cornish](https://jrmcornish.github.io/), [Arnaud Doucet](https://www.stats.ox.ac.uk/~doucet/) and [Yee Whye Teh](http://www.stats.ox.ac.uk/~teh/), and funded by [Google DeepMind](https://deepmind.com/).

+My research focus includes uncertainty quantification, fairness in ML, explainability and causal inference.
+I am also interested in applying ideas from these disciplines for alignment within large-scale machine learning models.

+I am currently working as a research intern in the Responsibly AI team at [ByteDance](https://www.bytedance.com/) in London.
+Here, I am exploring fairness and interpretability within the context of large-scale machine learning models.

+Prior to this, I interned at [Amazon](https://aws.amazon.com/) in Tubingen, Germany in 2022, where I worked on [robust explanability methods](https://arxiv.org/abs/2301.04041).
-My research interests include causal inference and its applications in decision making, uncertainty quantification and explainable ML.
-More specifically, I am interested in leveraging available observational data for robust decision making in the real world.
-Previously, I have worked on applications of [conformal prediction in contextual bandits](https://arxiv.org/abs/2206.04405), and using [causal inference to assess digital twin models](https://arxiv.org/abs/2301.07210).
-Recently, I interned at [Amazon](https://aws.amazon.com/) Tubingen, Germany, where I worked on developing [robust explanability methods](https://arxiv.org/abs/2301.04041).
+Some of my past research includes applications of [conformal prediction in contextual bandits](https://arxiv.org/abs/2206.04405), and using [causal inference to assess digital twin models](https://arxiv.org/abs/2301.07210).

-Before starting my PhD, I worked for 2 years as an associate developer at [Morgan Stanley](https://www.morganstanley.com/) in London.
-I got my Bachelor’s and Master’s degrees in mathematics from [University of Cambridge](https://www.cam.ac.uk/).
+Before beginning my PhD, I spent 2 years as an associate developer at [Morgan Stanley](https://www.morganstanley.com/) in London.
+I got my Bachelor’s and Master’s degrees in Mathematics from the [University of Cambridge](https://www.cam.ac.uk/).

 ### Contact

-My email is _muhammad.taufiq (at) stats.ox.ac.uk_
+Feel free to reach out to me at _muhammad.taufiq (at) stats.ox.ac.uk_